Crash of an Avro 683 Lancaster I off Den Helder: 7 killed

 Circumstances:

-The airplane departed RAF Pocklington at 2331LT on June 27 on an operation to Bremen.
-While returning to base the following night, it was shot down by a German fighter and crashed into the sea some 20 km southwest of Den Helder.
+The airplane departed RAF Pocklington at 1923LT on an operation to Essen.
+It was shot down by a German fighter and crashed into the North Sea some 20 km southwest of Den Helder.
 All seven crew members were killed.

 Crew: